2019 Vezina Trophy Odds Tracker

-Players With Multiple Vezina Trophies Since 1981 (Modern Era)
+Players with Multiple Vezina Trophies Since 1981 (Modern Era)

 From 1946 to 1981, the Vezina Trophy was awarded to the team that allowed the lowest number of goals throughout a full NHL season.
 As such, the goaltender who played the most games for that team took home the Vezina Trophy.
-As such, the Vezina was regarded as more of a team award than an individual award,
+Consequently, the Vezina was regarded as more of a team award than an individual award,

 After 1981, the criteria for the award changed.
 Now, NHL general managers vote on who they believe to be the league’s most dominant goaltender at the conclusion of every season.